Two Statements for the same applicant, one general and the second directed to a particular university.

 Personal Statement for CAAPID, directed to a specific university:

-My dental school curriculum in Armenia was rigorous, with a challenging didactic and clinical curriculum with between eight and eleven courses in any given semester.
-I learned to master time management, staying balanced with my career and family.
+My dental school curriculum in Armenia was rigorous, with a challenging didactic and clinical curriculum with between eight and eleven courses each semester.
+I learned to master time management and staying balanced with my career and family.
 I especially appreciate that we were allowed the opportunity to do the bulk of our clinic hours in underserved communities.
 It was heartbreaking to see how hard families in these communities worked and struggled to feed their children.
 These experiences were especially foundational for me since they shaped the character of the dental provider I seek to become.

 When I immigrated to the United States to join my husband, I did so with the keen desire to restart my career in dentistry by re-training through completing a doctoral program for international dentists.
 Since I arrived in America, I have been working towards this goal.
 I became a Dental Assistant and returned to my studies with great diligence.
 Now that my twin girls are X years old, this is the optimal time for me to return to full-time study.